szpak/gradle-pitest-plugin/README.md

 ## Quick start

+### Generic approach

-Add gradle-pitest-plugin and pitest itself to the buildscript dependencies in your build.gradle file:
+Add gradle-pitest-plugin to the buildscript dependencies in your build.gradle file:

     buildscript {
         repositories {
             mavenCentral()
-            mavenLocal()
             //Needed only for SNAPSHOT versions
             //maven { url "http://oss.sonatype.org/content/repositories/snapshots/" }
         }
         dependencies {
-            classpath 'info.solidsoft.gradle.pitest:gradle-pitest-plugin:1.0.0'
+            classpath 'info.solidsoft.gradle.pitest:gradle-pitest-plugin:1.1.0'
         }
     }

 Apply plugin:

-    apply plugin: "pitest"
+    apply plugin: "info.solidsoft.pitest"

 Call Gradle with pitest task:

     gradle pitest

-After the measurements a report created by PIT will be placed in ${PROJECT_DIR}/build/reports/pitest directory.
+After the measurements a report created by PIT will be placed in `${PROJECT_DIR}/build/reports/pitest` directory.

+### Older gradle-pitest-plugin versions (<1.1.0)

+For versions <1.1.0 the plugin can be applied with:

+    apply plugin: "pitest"

+### New plugin mechanism introduced in Gradle 2.1

+    plugins {
+      id "info.solidsoft.pitest" version "1.1.0"
+    }

+Please note that as of Gradle 2.1 the new mechanism cannot be used in multi project builds.

 ## Plugin configuration